cresht2606/mathtoolkit/README.md

 # Mathtoolkit
-A place where i put all of my hand-writing notes, exercises of each mathematical subjects as well as applications.
+The place where i put in all of my hand-writing notes, exercises of each mathematical subjects as well as applications.